-The relation between Samudra-Pasai and Majapahit were also mentioned by Malay chronicles among others: Hikayat Raja-Raja Pasai, and Hikayat Banjar, and Javanese chronicles the so-called Babad, Serat, Carita.
-The account of Tome Pirés and these local chronicles give not only information about the arrival of Islam from several countries but also the process of acculturation or the Islamisation which was already happened at least along the north coast of East Java.
-The Javanese chronicles, Babad Tanah Jawi, Serat Kanda, Babad Demak, etc. depict the activities of the pioneers of Islam so that the first Islamic kingdom in Java began to grow at Demak and was established since 1478-1479 under the reign of Raden Patah.

-The process of Islamisation took place along the north coastal areas of Java, not only in East Java but also in Central Java and West Java which also mentioned by Tome Pirés.
+Malay chronicles also mentioned the relation between Samudra-Pasai and Majapahit among others: Hikayat Raja-Raja Pasai, and Hikayat Banjar, and Javanese chronicles the so-called Babad, Serat, Carita.
+The account of Tome Pirés and these local chronicles give not only information about the arrival of Islam from several countries but also the process of acculturation or the Islamisation which was already happening at least along the north coast of East Java.
+The Javanese chronicles, Babad Tanah Jawi, Serat Kanda, Babad Demak, etc. depict the activities of the pioneers of Islam so that the first Islamic kingdom in Java began to grow at Demak and established since 1478-1479 under the reign of Raden Patah.
+The process of Islamisation took place along the northern coastal areas of Java, not only in East Java but also in Central Java and West Java which also mentioned by Tome Pirés.

-The process of Islamisation after the establishment of the Islamic kingdom of Demak was developed and accelerated mainly by the so-called Wali Songo, (the Nine Saints).
+The process of Islamisation after the establishment of the Islamic kingdom of Demak developed and accelerated mainly by the so-called Wali Songo, (the Nine Saints).
 Among them are Sunan Ampel or Sunan Rahmat, Sunan Bonang, Sunan Derajat, Sunan Kalijaga, Sunan Murio, Sunan Giri, Syeikh Lemah Abang or Syeikh Siti Jenar, Sunan Kudus and Sunan Gunung Jati.
-Sometimes several names of the Nine Saints are replaced by the other names but the number must be nine (9).
+Sometimes several names of the Nine Saints are replaced by the other names, but the number must be nine (9).
 The other names belong to the Nine Saints are Syeikh Magribi, Syeikh Bentong, Sunan Geseng.
-Malik Ibrahim whose gravestone is in Gresik according to local communities was belonged to the Nine Saints.
+According to local communities, Malik Ibrahim's gravestone in Gresik belonged to the Nine Saints.

-The role of the Nine Saints was very important on the spreading of Islam mainly along the north coastal areas from East Java to West Java.
-The spreading of Islam in Java was stimulated by the weakness of political situation and condition of Majapahit kingdom after the death of Hayam Wuruk and Gajah Mada.
-There was the impact of the weakness of political control of Majapahit to establish the regencies and liberated themselves from the political control of Majapahit.
-In the north coastal area of Java, Aria Dikara, the regent or adipati Tuban accepted Islam.
+The role of the Nine Saints was significant on the spreading of Islam mainly along with the northern coastal areas from East Java to West Java.
+The spread of Islam in Java was stimulated by the weakness of the political situation and condition of the Majapahit kingdom after the death of Hayam Wuruk and Gajah Mada.
+There was the impact of the weakness of political control of Majapahit to establish the regencies and liberated themselves from the political control of

+Majapahit.
+In the northern coastal area of Java, Aria Dikara, the regent or adipati Tuban accepted Islam.
 Even his daughter Raden Ayu Teja married with Syeikh Ngabdurrahman who had a son by name Syeikh Jali or Jalaluddin.
-There were many regents or adipatis in the north coastal areas embracing Islam and became more after the growth of the Islamic kingdom of Demak.
-Most of those regencies in the north coastal areas of Java were under the political power of Demak as mentioned by in Suma Oriental.
+There were many regents or adipatis in the northern coastal areas embracing Islam and became more after the growth of the Islamic kingdom of Demak.
+Most of those regencies in the northern coastal areas of Java were under the political power of Demak as mentioned by in Suma Oriental.
 Even Cirebon and Banten were growing as the Islamic kingdoms.

 The process of Islamisation in the 16th century reached its development, thanks to the activities of the Nine Saints.
-It is without saying that the role of Sunan Bonang in Tuban had activities in the process of Islamisation not only in Tuban but also at the surrounding places among others, such as Sendang Duwur.
+It is without saying that the role of Sunan Bonang in Tuban had operations in the process of Islamisation not only in Tuban but also at the surrounding places among others, such as Sendang Duwur.
 Beside Sunan Bonang, there was the other member of Wali Songo, namely Sunan Derajat who participated in the preaching of Islam and lived at Paciran near Sendang Duwur.
 Demak, as the first and the greatest Islamic kingdom in Java since the reign of Raden Patah, followed by his successor Pangeran Sabrang Lor or Adipati Unus and then succeeded by Pangeran Trenggana (died in 1546), was always sustained by the roles of the Nine Saints.
-The preaching of Islam at that time was often done by the Nine Saints in the Great Mosque of Demak built in 1478-1479.
+The Nine Saints often did the preaching of Islam at that time in the Great Mosque of Demak built in 1478-1479.